What Every Student Should Know

-Depending on your source, the reputation of for-profit colleges can look completely different.
-Advertisements tout them as a great way to improve your job options, but news stories and recent government intervention have turned “for-profit education” into a dirty word.
-As with most controversial topics, the reality falls somewhere in between the two extremes.
-Nevertheless, every student that considers getting a degree at a for-profit institution needs to be aware of what they’re signing up for.
+Advertisements tout for-profit as a great way to improve career prospects, but persistent scandals and subsequent government intervention have turned “for-profit education” into dirty words.
+As with most controversial topics, the reality falls somewhere in the middle.
+There are a few things students considering getting a degree at a for-profit institution need to know.

 For-profit schools were some of the first to embrace online learning.
-They introduced students to the idea of earning a degree at home, on their own schedule, in between job shifts, and in their pajamas, if they so desired.
-For a while, “online learning” and “for-profit education” seemed synonymous.
+They introduced students to the idea of earning a degree at home while on their own schedule.
+For a time, “online learning” and “for-profit education” were almost synonymous.

 The Financial Costs of For-Profit Schools

-So much of the criticism levied at for-profit colleges has to do with money.
-They’re accused of overcharging students in spite of offering lower-quality education.
-The College Board’s yearly analysis of the State of Higher Education found the average cost of tuition at a for-profit school is, in fact, notably higher than that of a private or public nonprofit.
-In 2013, tuition and fees averaged $11,093 at public and private nonprofit schools, compared with $15,130 at for-profit colleges.
+So much of the criticism levied at for-profit colleges has to do with money; they’re accused of overcharging students for lower-quality education.
+A 2018 survey by Student Loan Hero examined tuition data from ED and found that the average cost of tuition at a for-profit school is higher than that of a public nonprofit.
+The cost-per-credit at a four-year, for-profit college was reported at $647 — double the cost of a public four-year school.

-In spite of the higher costs, for-profit schools pay faculty members less than their nonprofit counterparts.
-The average salary for full-time faculty in 2012 was:
+In spite of higher costs, for-profit schools often pay faculty members less than their nonprofit counterparts.
+Below is the average salary for full-time faculty during the 2016-17 academic year.

-The faculty pay rates aren’t the only gauge of a college’s quality, and it’s possible that for-profit institutions attract some really great instructors in spite of the lower salary.
-But if the higher tuition isn’t going toward landing better teachers, what are the schools spending it on?
+The faculty pay rates aren’t the only gauge for educational quality, and it’s possible that for-profit institutions attract great instructors in spite of the lower salary.
+But if the higher tuition isn’t going toward hiring better teachers, where are the schools spending it?

 Why For-Profit Colleges Are Expensive

-Running a higher education program involves many complicated expenses.
-However, there’s evidence that much of the spending at for-profit colleges is going to costs that don’t directly benefit students, namely advertising and lobbying.
+Expenses for higher education programs are complicated and hard to fully quantify.
+Even so, there’s evidence that much of the spending at for-profit colleges goes toward costs that don’t directly benefit students — namely, advertising and lobbying.

-In 2012, the University of Phoenix was the top advertiser on Google, spending close to $400,000 each day.
-That’s a spending habit common amongst others in the industry as well.
-In 2009, one study of 15 of the top for-profit colleges found they spent an average of 23% of their budget on advertising, marketing, and recruitment; whereas nonprofit institutions averaged less than 1%.
+In 2012, the University of Phoenix was the top advertiser on Google, spending close to $400,000 per day.
+And they weren’t the only ones — in 2009, one study of 15 for-profit colleges found they spent an average of 23% of their budget on advertising, marketing, and recruitment, whereas nonprofit institutions averaged less than 1%.
 A more recent study from the NCES using data from 2016 found that private for-profit schools used 25.5% percent of their budget on instruction, compared with 28.7% at public nonprofits and 31.9% at private nonprofits.

 The Typical For-Profit College Student

-- Low income.
-The Institute for Higher Education Policy found that 19% of low-income adults between the ages of 18 and 26 were enrolled at for-profit institutions, a rate that is nearly four times the 5% representation of higher income young adults.
+- Low Income: The Institute for Higher Education Policy (IHEP) found that 19% of low-income adults between the ages of 18 and 26 were enrolled at for-profit institutions, compared to only 5% of high-income young adults.
 Meanwhile, low-income young adult enrollment at public four-year institutions decreased from 20% to 15% between 2000 and 2008.

-- People of color.
-During the recession, black enrollment at for-profits more than doubled, to the point where the top schools graduating black students in 2011 were the University of Phoenix and Ashford College (both for-profit colleges).
-The same IHEP report listed above also found a disproportionate number of low-income, Hispanic women represented in the for-profit college student bodies.
+- People of Color: During the recession, African-American enrollment at for-profits grew 264%, and the top schools graduating black students in 2011 were the University of Phoenix and Ashford College — both for-profit colleges.
+IHEP also reported a disproportionate number of Hispanic women in for-profit college student bodies.

-- Military veterans.
-Because military veterans have access to more federal aid than the general population, many for-profit colleges put special emphasis on recruiting them.
-In the 2012-2013 year, when overall enrollment at for-profit colleges declined, the number of veterans enrolling went up.
+- Military Veterans: Because military veterans have access to more federal aid than the general population, many for-profit colleges target them specifically.
+In 2012-2013, when overall enrollment at for-profit colleges declined, veteran enrollment went up.

 Are For-Profit Schools All Bad?